Updating Rover

 First, connect the NavBox to your computer as you would during normal data collection.
 You can connect via a wired ethernet connection (rover-wire) or via Wi-Fi (rover-wifi), however, using a wired connection will work much faster.
 Click here for more information on connecting to the NavBox.

-Upon connecting to SpatialExplorer, you will be notified that the version of Rover differs from the version of SpatialExplorer.
+Upon connecting to SpatialExplorer, you will be notified that the version of SpatialRover differs from the version of SpatialExplorer.

 You can download the latest version by clicking on the "here" as pictured in the message box above.
-This will take you to your Phoenix LiDAR account page where you can download the version SpatialExplorer that you want to upgrade to.
+This will take you to your Phoenix LiDAR account page where you can download the version SpatialRover that you want to upgrade to.
 In this example version 7.0.8:

-Click the Download link to download the firmware to your machine.
-Once the download has been completed, go back to SpatialExplorer and click the Update Firmware button.
+Once the firmware download has been completed from the accounts page, go back to SpatialExplorer and click the Update Firmware button.

 To confirm that you want to update, type "YES" in all-uppercase letters, then click the OK button.